crashNburn23/powershell/README.md

 - Checks if any unknown hashes are found in the bad hashes
 - Create a text document of all the bad hashes

-**The dllfun script does the following:**
-- Creates a hashtable of .dlls and hashes, sorts them, and reports any .dlls with the same name and a different hash
-- There is also a fileversion switch that creates a hashtable with .dlls with the same name and different fileversions
-- Both of these produces a lot of results and I am not sure where else to take this (I guess updates and a running system changes the state and file version of .dlls)

 **The psgmail script does the following:**
 - The -pull switch prompts the user for their gmail credentials and downloads emails that contain a certain string in the body
 - The -filter switch parses through the emails and removes email addresses